tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 and some experience of running BridgePRS software.
 After completing this practical, you should:

-* Be able to perform cross-population analyses.
+* Be able to perform cross-population analyses using BridgePRS
-* Set up the configuration files used as input by the software.
+  * setting up configuration files used as input by BridgePRS
-* Be familiar with running cross-ancestry PRS analyses using PRS-CSx.
+* Interpret output from BridgePRS

 ### BridgePRS input data
 In the BridgePRS directory there is a data folder which we will use in